evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Single_Motor/_index.md

 ## Performance

 The Polestar 2 Long Range Single Motor has a maximum power of 220KW (299hp).
 The total torque is 490nm.
 The 0-100km/h sprint (0-62mph) takes 6,2 seconds.
-The top speed is 205 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 205 km/h.

 ## Battery, range, and charging